billyFelton/AnsibleMaaS/README.md

 # AnsibleMaaS

 Ansible dynamic inventory script written in python to pull inventory from Canonical MaaS. <br>
+Originally part of a larger integration effort with MaaS the inventory component was spun off on its own. <br>

+Existing integrations with MaaS only provided a list of hosts and required complicated playbooks to implement any form of automation.
+The plugins were slow sometimes taking more than 5 minutes to pull a handfull of host instances.

+We needed to be able to sort invnetory based off MaaS specific attributes and associations.
+Resource pools, availibility zones and simple tagging being the most relevant.

+We also needed to be able to sever dependencies on ansible plugins / libraries.

 Simple inventory that creates instance json records with MaaS attributes <br>